ON TO CLEARWATER December 20, 2007

 SATURDAY DAY 3 December 14, 2007

-Posted by sailingnightwatch in Apalachicola, Florida, ICW, Sailing, Sailing the ICW.add a comment
+Posted by sailingnightwatch in Apalachicola, Florida, ICW, Sailing, Sailing the ICW.

 The weather said a big cold front is coming in the next 24.
 20+ knots, 33 degrees, 6 foot seas.
 Therefore, we decide to hang around town.
 We also were having a fresh water pump that was acting up and need to go find a replacement.
 The problem was that the bad weather was to last through the weekend and give us a weather window on Tuesday.